 But, I saw no signs of tú or ser – two essential words that should be included in any beginner course.
 I’d be surprised if there weren’t some other important words that are missing.
 Meanwhile, not so important words like auditorium and Christmas were included.

 The whole course has a very old and outdated feel to it.
 The platform, the videos, even the content of the lessons just feels old.
 To their credit, they do say that it’s the ideal course for those that are 30 to 96 years old.

 Perhaps they recognize that younger people will feel put off by the course.
 Maybe my dad wouldn’t have the same complaints as I do about it.
 But even then, some of the content just isn’t relevant to today’s world.

 The cheapest option is $67 and the video course costs $97.
 That’s just too expensive.
 There are only 25 lessons, and most of those lessons will take less than 30 minutes to complete.
-The course just isn’t good enough to warrant these prices.
+I jusy don’t think the course is good enough to warrant these prices.

 There are better alternatives.

 The fact that there are better alternatives may be the strongest reason why I don’t recommend using Synergy Spanish.